xemu-project/xemu-website/docs/docs/ftp.md

 load.
 Double check the networking settings for your dashboard to make sure that it is configured to use DHCP.

+See NevolutionX for a FOSS alternative dashboard that supports FTP [here](https://github.com/dracc/NevolutionX).

 ## Step 4: Connect using your FTP client
 The [Filezilla FTP client](https://filezilla-project.org/) is recommended.
 It is an open-source client available for all major platforms.
 If you would